 Just as your type and colors need to remain consistent across all your marketing materials, so does your imagery and graphics, which help us communicate ideas instantly.
 Since marketing is all about communicating, it makes sense that both are a big part of branding.
-Here are some ways to ensure you’re keeping things consistent: (these can either just be a bulleted list or maybe show a stock example of each)
+Here are some ways to ensure you’re keeping things consistent:

 - Choose a filter for your photography – Filers are an easy way to make images look consistent and professional.